kumarshantanu/ring-sse-middleware/README.md

 default configuration is triggered with query parameter `stream=true` for HTTP GET requests, and has 1 second interval.

-### Quickstart with custom function and Jetty server
+### Quickstart with custom options and Jetty server

 Let us assume you have
 - a Ring handler defined as `handler`